TrshPnda/trshpnda.github.io/_posts/Dawn2.md

         print (len(buffer)) # Debugging Size
 ```

 The "guts" of the exploit should look something like that.
-Yeah that's a bit much for NOPS but we got the space so why not use it? ;P

 And...

 ![](https://raw.githubusercontent.com/TrshPnda/trshpnda.github.io/master/images/Dawn2-windowspoc.gif)

-voila! we have a working proof of concept.
+Nice! we have a working proof of concept.

 and just for a bit more fun...